sahiliamsso/docs/source/index.md

 API access management, two-factor authentication, customer identity and access management (CIAM), and identity federation.

 The Gluu Server is a container distribution composed of software written by Gluu and incorporated from other open source projects.
-Gluu projects are frequently prefixed with **ox**, which is our open source handle.
+Gluu projects are frequently prefixed with our open source handle: **ox** (e.g. oxAuth, oxTrust).
 Any code in the Gluu Server that we wrote is MIT license, and is available on [Github](https://github.com/GluuFederation/).

 SaaS, custom, open source and commercial software can be made more secure by leveraging a central authentication and authorization service.